Alaska congressman wins 25th term in the U.S. House

 In this year’s race, Galvin, 55, tried to paint Young as someone who has lost clout and at 87 years old is no longer able to do the job effectively.

-Young countered that he’s one of the most effective members of Congress and continues to work hard for Alaska.
+Young countered by calling himself one of the most effective members of Congress and said he continues to work hard for Alaska.

+“To my friends, supporters, volunteers, and the tens of thousands of Alaskans that voted for me from Utqiagvik to Ketchikan, you have my gratitude and undying appreciation,” Young said in a statement.
+“I look forward to serving another term as Congressman for all Alaska.”

+Galvin’s campaign had no immediate comment on the result but said it would issue a comment soon.

 He attempted to tie Galvin to liberal Democrats.
 An ad on an Anchorage city bus featured the face of House Speaker Nancy Pelosi, a California Democrat, with the words: “Alyse Galvin is on Team Pelosi.”